SpermCheck Vasectomy Test

 Ensure you are no longer fertile with a post-vasectomy sperm test at home.

-Why SpermCheck Vasectomy?
+Why SpermCheck Vasectomy for men?

 A surprise pregnancy following vasectomy can happen, yet 50% of men who have the procedure never check their sperm count again.
 If you have had a vasectomy, urologists recommend testing at least twice following the procedure and once a year afterwards to ensure you are no longer fertile.
 The vasectomy test kit from SpermCheck is an easy home-based solution for post-vasectomy testing—no waiting room required.